 Your pitch deck is the crown jewel of your fundraising efforts.
 As a startup founder, it can be difficult to distill your entire journey, along with your hopes for the future, into a single conversation.
 However, telling a compelling story is essential to ensure potential investors want to know more.
 A pitch deck that is concise, well-planned, and thoughtfully designed can elevate your story and help make a more engaging case for your product or service.
-We have pulled together some simple tips to ensure your pitch deck is investor-ready.
+We have pulled together some pitch deck best practices to ensure your presentation is investor-ready.

 Storytelling is king.
 If you can string who, why, what, and how into a seamless and compelling story with a sprinkle of hard data and clear vision, you are well on your way to productive conversations!
 Your intention for the pitch meeting is to pull your investor in, catch their eye with the visuals and inspire them to believe in your business.
 It should not be an intricate presentation of your strategic plan or a detailed exploration of your market research and customer data.

 In order to spark interest and move on to the next step, present your company’s value by telling stories about how your customers use your product, how they currently experience problems that need to be solved, and how your company will make the lives of your customers better.

 Although only 58% of successful pitch decks include financials, investors typically spend the most time on these slides.
 Not all decks contain financials, mainly because seed stage startups typically don’t have financial results or a foundation for projections.
 As you make your decision on whether or not to include this information, here are some pitch deck best practices to consider: